yogsototh/Scratch/multi/blog/Learn-Vim-Progressively.md

 fr: Tapez sur la touche `i`.

 en: You should feel a bit better.
-en: You can type letters like in a standard notepad.
+en: You can type letters like in a standard editor.
-en: To get back in _Normal_ mode just tap the `ESC` key.
+en: To get back to _Normal_ mode just press the `ESC` key.
 fr: Voilà, c'est magique.
 fr: Vous pouvez tapez comme dans un éditeur standard.
 fr: Pour repasser en mode Normal tapez sur la touche `Echap`.

-en: You know how to switch between _Insert_ and _Normal_ mode.
+en: You now know how to switch between _Insert_ and _Normal_ mode.
-en: And now, the list of command you can use in _Normal_ mode to survive:
+en: And now, here are the commands that you need in order to survive in _Normal_ mode:
 fr: Maintenant que vous savez passer du mode _Normal_ au mode _Insert_.
 fr: Voici les commandes de survie (toutes en mode _Normal_) :